NICMx/Jool/doc/usr/misc-faq.md

 (Note, you need to add the global address again)

-Also, for future reference, keep in mind that the correct way to flush an interface is
+Also, for future reference, keep in mind that the "correct" way to flush an interface is

 {% highlight bash %}
 ip addr flush dev eth1 scope global